 What is left, however, is for the 5G community to ensure that the other component of Big Data, namely support for network and application intelligence, is also baked into the 5G architecture.
 Although, 5G technology may become simply a big pipeline for Big data passing between devices and the cloud infrastructure.

-A Big Data defines a data sets, that are so big and complex that solves big data in traditional database systems.
+Big Data defines data sets, that are so big and complex that solve big data in traditional database systems.
 It resolves the query set in a moment.
-It handles heavily data on regular basis of work requirement.
+It handles heavy data on a regular basis of work requirements.

-As discussed (IoT) will be a key part of 5G, and how this unstructured data is used will be an important part of that story.
-Think for a moment, Millions of sensors is sending back all types of data (including video) to the network.
-The opportunity here is to use this data to improve the operation of the network itself, or to help the key new applications that will emerge in 5G work better.
+As discussed, (IoT) will be a key part of 5G, and how this unstructured data is used will be an important part of that story.
+Think for a moment, Millions of sensors are sending back all types of data (including video) to the network.
+The opportunity here is to use this data to improve the operation of the network itself, or to help the key new applications that will emerge in 5G to work better.

-We are living in a technological world of useful machine Artificial Intelligence and completely self-improving systems, but we need to move quickly to get that these ideas are incorporated into the 5G architecture as much as they should be.
+We are living in a technological world of useful machine Artificial Intelligence and completely self-improving systems.
+Still, we need to move quickly to get that these ideas are incorporated into the 5G architecture as much as they should be.

-A inbound interface is being considered that allows the 5G radio and its core networks to stream data indicators into the 5G control plane that contains a CAE that can make better connectivity and flow management decisions for an individual subscriber or for the entire network.
+An inbound interface is being considered for this purpose.
+It is supposed to allow the 5G radio and its core networks to stream data indicators into the 5G control plane that contains a CAE that can make better connectivity and flow management decisions for an individual subscriber or for the entire network.

 Mobile World Congress (MWC), our industry’s flagship event, kicks off in a little over three weeks, and the scramble to get new products, demos, and presentations ready and sparkling is now entering the final stretch.
-In the mean team, present and future of mobile will be on display at MWC, and this future is very bright.
-From the guarded whispers of 5G last year.
+In the meantime, the present and future of mobile will be on display at MWC.
+Needless to say, this future is very bright, judging from the guarded whispers of 5G last year.

-It is fair enough to inform that it is still early days for 5G, but more research efforts have been rolling for some time and standardization is expected to start in the next few months.
-There are two most- convincing requirements in 5G wireless communication are the 1000x improvement area in peak data rates ratio (on LTE 2010) and a big effect of reduction in end-to-end latency.
+It is fair enough to inform you that it is still the early days of 5G.
+But, more research efforts have been rolling for some time, and standardization is expected to start in the next few months.
+There are two very convincing requirements in 5G wireless communications, which are the 1000x improvement area in peak data rates ratio (on LTE 2010) and a big effect of reduction in end-to-end latency.
 5G will certainly be about more of this.
 However, the true 5G vision is a lot more interesting.

-A 5G wireless communication system the wireless device will grow up into a true horizontal industry that provides a big support system for everything in coming technology.
+With a 5G wireless communication system, the wireless device will grow up into a true horizontal industry that provides a big support system for everything in upcoming technology.

-5G is the newly coming fifth generation to target supporting the full of vertical international markets (e.g. Automobile, Transport, and Health) that in themselves will define the so-called Internet of Things (IoT).
-This is the actual challenge for future mobile communication, and in this respect of 5G communication and the IoT are simply two sides of the same contraction.
+5G is the newly coming fifth generation to target supporting the full of vertical international markets (e.g. Automobile, Transport, and Health) that, in themselves, will define the so-called Internet of Things (IoT).
+This is the actual challenge for future mobile communication, and in this respect, 5G communication and the IoT are simply two sides of the same thing.

-Just think about this vast challenge: what do a car and a thermostat have common I between?
+Just think about this big challenge: what do a car and a thermostat have in common?
 They are all part of the IoT!
 So, how will 5G go about tackling this “everything” challenge?

 Think flexibility.
-Think simplification.
+And Simplification.
 Think re-imagination.
-These concepts 5G wireless communication will permeate all aspects of 5G communication ratio from the services supported, how the network is designed, and all way down to the coming waveforms that will surely provide us with some new labels for this fifth generation.
+5G wireless communication will permeate all aspects of the 5G communication ratio from the services supported, how the network is designed, and all way down to the coming waveforms that will surely provide us with some new labels for this fifth generation.